 The implication is that the journey we embark on through Marco Polo is not just a physical expedition, encountering exotic places through the eyes of one of their earliest visitors, but there is also a core spiritual aspect to the journey.
 The lyrics are firmly in the present tense and we are looking forward: not just peering over our shoulder at a distant past, but seeking out ‘the promise of tomorrow’s calling’.

-The lyrics on The First Day may have started to demonstrate the influence of a new-found fascination in religion, but the music itself was yet to incorporate eastern or ethnic elements to complement the theme.
-In Marco Polo there is a context to start this as the music seeks to portray something of the expedition of great explorer.
+Sylvian’s imagery on The First Day may have begun to demonstrate the influence of a new-found fascination in religion, but the music itself was yet to incorporate eastern or ethnic elements to complement the theme.
+In Marco Polo there is a context for this to evolve as the music seeks to portray something of the expedition of great explorer.
 On ‘Come Morning’ the evocative drum programming and percussion contributed by Alesini and Andreoni brings to life the rhythm referenced in the words.
 They each also contribute keyboards alongside Roger Eno on synthesiser, their sounds adding to the feeling of ancient places far away.
 I’m pretty sure that this is the one and only time that Sylvian’s vocals are accompanied by bouzuki (more commonly spelt bouzouki), Arturo Stalteri’s finger-picked arpeggios contributing to the sense of the exotic.

 Alesini: ‘We sent rough mixes of the accompaniment to David and he provided his opinion on what we had done.
 The idea to use bouzouki came from the producer and Arturo himself.
 That was a very good idea!’

-The musical lead is taken throughout the album by Nicola Alesini’s woodwind – saxophone and clarinet.
+The musical lead is taken throughout the album by Nicola Alesini’s woodwind, both saxophone and clarinet.
 The instruments intermingle with the musical environments like the western traveller experiencing the cities and cultures of Asia.
 Never showy, I really enjoy Alesini’s flourishes of organic, reedy sound on ‘Come Morning’.

 David Sylvian would return to the track for his retrospective Everything and Nothing collection in 2000.
 I’d forgotten just how much his remix for that album changed the musical accompaniment – Pier Luigi Andreoni’s piano at the opening is removed, as is Roger Eno’s synthesiser and the heavy reverb on the vocal, and the whole mix is simplified with the bouzouki much more to the fore.
 The changes give the piece a very different rhythmic feel.
 It’s well worth owning both the original and the later remix.